craigerskine/pxl.media/content/games/cadence-of-hyrule-crypt-of-the-necrodancer.md

 ---
-title: Cadence of Hyrule: Crypt of The Necrodancer
+title: 'Cadence of Hyrule: Crypt of The Necrodancer'
 platform: switch
 genre:
   - action-adventure